amalgam8/amalgam8/demo-script.md

     Set routing rules for microservice reviews
   ```

-14. Rollout v3, in a series of commands and reviewing the progress, in the following format:
+14. Transfer default traffic from v1 to v3 with a series of commands, in the following format:

   ```
-    $ a8ctl rollout-start reviews v3
+    $ a8ctl traffic-start reviews v3
-    Rollout starting for reviews: diverting 10% of traffic from v1 to v3
+    Transfer starting for reviews: diverting 10% of traffic from v1 to v3

-    $ a8ctl rollout-step reviews
+    $ a8ctl traffic-step reviews
-    Rollout step for reviews: diverting 20% of traffic from v1 to v3
+    Transfer step for reviews: diverting 20% of traffic from v1 to v3

-    $ a8ctl rollout-step reviews --amount 30
+    $ a8ctl traffic-step reviews --amount 50
-    Rollout step for reviews: diverting 50% of traffic from v1 to v3
+    Transfer step for reviews: diverting 50% of traffic from v1 to v3

-    $ a8ctl rollout-step reviews --amount 50
+    $ a8ctl traffic-step reviews --amount 100
-    Rollout complete for reviews: sending 100% of traffic to v3
+    Transfer complete for reviews: sending 100% of traffic to v3

   ```